Time Out is a service which provides support to carers and the people they care for, for a few hours at a time.

 Carers who may need a break from caring, you may need time to:

 Time Out is part of the department of Adult & Community Services.
-Sitters are casual workers employed by Time Out who are carefully chosen and matched to the person they are sitting with.
+The Scheme has a large team of casual workers employed by Time Out who are carefully chosen and matched to the person they are visiting

 Typically, this will be for a couple of sessions a week of between two and four hours, but this can be longer according to need.
-This time can be between 7 am and midnight, including weekends.
-We are not able to provide overnight sitting.
+This time can be between 7am and midnight, including weekends.
+We are not able to provide overnight sessions at the moment.

-You will need an assessment from a Care Manager to access the Time Out Service
+You will need an assessment from a Care Manager team member to access the Time Out Service

 Once Time Out receive the referral a member of the team will come to visit you and find out a bit more about your interests and what sort of person would be a good match for you or the person you care for.

 We will then introduce you to someone we think you will get on with.
 If it does not work out , we can look for someone else.